Epping - East

 Residential development activity is lower than average in Epping - East according to AreaSearch's national comparison of local real estate markets

-Epping - East has averaged approximately 41 new dwelling approvals annually over the past five financial years from FY-20 to FY-25, totalling 208 homes.
-As of FY-26, 18 approvals have been recorded.
-Despite a decrease in population during this period, development activity has been relatively adequate, benefiting buyers with new homes constructed at an average expected construction cost value of $225,000, which is below regional levels, indicating more affordable housing choices.
-This financial year, $17.2 million in commercial development approvals have been recorded, suggesting balanced commercial development activity compared to Greater Melbourne where construction is 79.0% higher per person on average.
+Epping - East has averaged approximately 41 new dwelling approvals annually over the past five financial years, totalling 208 homes.
+As of FY-26 so far, 22 approvals have been recorded.
+Despite a decrease in population during this period, development activity has been relatively adequate, which is positive for buyers.
+The average expected construction cost value of new homes is $225,000, under regional levels, indicating more affordable housing choices for buyers.

 Frequently Asked Questions - Development